Need a reminder of why your family benefits from daily exercise? Read on!

 I am greatly impressed by the number of parents who are athletes in my son’s class.
-We have several accomplished marathoners, triathletes, cyclists, swimmers and runners.
+We have several accomplished marathoners, triathletes, cyclists, swimmers, and runners.
 Our public school is home to many parents who exercise regularly.
 What great role models!
 While training for a triathlon or marathon is not for everyone, moving your body on a daily basis is necessary to remain healthy.
 But why is exercise important?
-Here are some of the reasons as a parent you will want to take a brisk (pump up your heart) walk in the park based on recent scientific studies:
+We’ve put together some of the reasons that you will want to take a brisk (pump up your heart) walk in the park based on recent scientific studies.

 Many of these studies found that the improvements were attributed to cardio exercise (exercise that increases your heart rate) rather than stretching and strength training.
 However, stretching and strength training should also be a part of your exercise routine.
 Keeping your body flexible will reduce the risk of injuries while strength training is important for maintaining muscle mass, reducing the risk of bone disease and improving your metabolism.

-Science aside, the best reason we parents should exercise, is so that we can be good role models for our children.
-Those children who see their parents leave the apartment early to go to the gym or park before work, understand that exercise is something that should be incorporated into your life.
-It demonstrates that it is an ordinary part of life to move the body daily.
+Science aside, the best reason parents should also exercise is so that we can be good role models for our children.
+The children who see their parents leave the apartment or house early to go to the gym or park before work, understand that exercise is something that should be incorporated into your life.
+It demonstrates that it is an ordinary part of life to get active and move the body daily.

 Why should children be active?